numinit/foundry-permalinks/README.md

 ## Changelog

+- v1.0.5: Fix issue where settings would not load on game launch.
 - v1.0.4: Add settings: useSlugs (scope world, default true) and overrideCopyId (scope user, default true).
 These let you tune whether slugs should be enabled on a world basis, and whether individual users should default to the existing behavior of copying the ID instead of the permalink.
 - v1.0.3: Increase max slug length to 48
 - v1.0.2: Add slugs